-After installation and runtime set up, run ensure everything works and automatically pick an appropriate default runner appropriate default runtime based on what’s available.
+After installation and runtime set up, run ensure everything works and automatically pick an appropriate default runtime appropriate default runtime based on what’s available.
 You should see output

 $ nextstrain check-setup --set-default nextstrain-cli is up to date!
-Testing your setup… # docker is supported ✔ yes: docker is installed ✔ yes: docker run works ✔ yes: containers have access to >2 GiB of memory ✔ yes: image is new enough for this CLI version # conda is supported ✔ yes: operating system is supported ✔ yes: runtime data dir doesn't have spaces ✔ yes: snakemake is installed and runnable ✔ yes: augur is installed and runnable ✔ yes: auspice is installed and runnable # singularity is supported ✔ yes: singularity is installed ✔ yes: singularity works # ambient is not supported ✔ yes: snakemake is installed ✘ no: augur is installed ✘ no: auspice is installed # aws-batch is not supported ✘ no: job description "nextstrain-job" exists ✘ no: job queue "nextstrain-job-queue" exists ✘ no: S3 bucket "nextstrain-jobs" exists All good!
-Supported Nextstrain environments: docker Setting default environment to docker.
+Testing your setup… # docker is supported ✔ yes: docker is installed ✔ yes: docker run works ✔ yes: containers have access to >2 GiB of memory ✔ yes: image is new enough for this CLI version # conda is supported ✔ yes: operating system is supported ✔ yes: runtime data dir doesn't have spaces ✔ yes: snakemake is installed and runnable ✔ yes: augur is installed and runnable ✔ yes: auspice is installed and runnable # singularity is supported ✔ yes: singularity is installed ✔ yes: singularity works # ambient is not supported ✔ yes: snakemake is installed and runnable ✘ no: augur is installed and runnable ✘ no: auspice is installed and runnable # aws-batch is not supported ✘ no: job description "nextstrain-job" exists ✘ no: job queue "nextstrain-job-queue" exists ✘ no: S3 bucket "nextstrain-jobs" exists All good!
+Supported Nextstrain runtimes: docker, conda, singularity Setting default runtime to docker.

-If the output doesn’t say “All good!” and list at least one supported Nextstrain computing environment (typically Docker or native), then something may be wrong with your installation.
+If the output doesn’t say “All good!” and list at least one supported Nextstrain runtime (typically Docker, Conda, Singularity, or ambient), then something may be wrong with your installation.

 The default is written to the